 First of all if you would like to arrange a hair mineral analysis, please complete the contact page above.
 We will contact you to arrange an appropriate time.
 Alternatively give us a call.

-Analysing the hair using the hair mineral analysis (HMA) technique provides a wealth of valuable information on the body’s metabolic efficiency, nutritional status and the presents of certain poisonous substances that may well be the cause of ill health or hair loss.
+Analysing the hair using the hair mineral analysis (HMA) technique provides a wealth of valuable information on the body’s metabolic efficiency.
+Also the nutritional status and the presents of certain poisonous substances that may well be the cause of ill health or hair loss.
 The HMA provides a biochemical blueprint of the body.

-The Hair Mineral Analysis is a perfectly safe, pain free method which simply requires the taking of a small amount of hair for testing.
-The most appropriate method of which is to use thinning scissors, taking hair from a variety of regions around the occiput (back of head).
-Thinning scissors should be used to mask the hair removal.
-The hair should be taken as close to the scalp as possible.
+Most noteworthy, a Hair Mineral Analysis is a perfectly safe.
+We just need to take a small amount of hair at skin level.
+Hairs are taken at the clinic being cut sporadically to avoid being noticed.
+We will use thinning scissors and take hair from a variety of regions around the occiput (back of head).
+The hair is cut as close to the scalp as possible.
 The hair is then sent to a clinical laboratory where it is put through a series of chemical and high temperature digestive processes.
-This is followed by recording results using highly sophisticated detection equipment.
+The results are recorded using a highly sophisticated equipment.

-We need to take approx. an inch and a half (two months growth) so if you have very short hair then you should allow the hair to grow before arranging a hair mineral analysis.
-Dyes hair should not be used and the dye chemicals used will affect the results.
+We take approx. 1 inch and a half (two months growth) of hair.
+Hence if you have short hair you should allow the it to grow before arranging a hair mineral analysis.
+Furthermore, Dyed hair should not be used.
+Consequently the dye chemicals affect the results.

 The hair structure records levels of nutrient and toxic elements within the body’s tissue.
 It should be noted that the human scalp hair tends to take approx 6 weeks to present itself through the skin from mitosis.
 Therefore an HMA would present an accurate result of body content 6-14 (approx.) weeks previously.

 will account for only recent levels (hours) which may be inaccurate and will certainly not cover such a wide rage of elements and minerals.